open-telemetry/opentelemetry-php-contrib/src/Instrumentation/PDO/README.md

 OTEL_PHP_INSTRUMENTATION_PDO_CONTEXT_PROPAGATION=true
 ```

-The modified query statement by default will not update `TraceAttributes::DB_QUERY_TEXT` due to high cardinality risk, but it can be configured using the following configuration directive:
+The modified query statement by default will not update `DbAttributes::DB_QUERY_TEXT` due to high cardinality risk, but it can be configured using the following configuration directive:
 ```
 otel.instrumentation.pdo.context_propagation.attribute = true
 ```